JennaSys/replit_rtp_standalone/README.md

 [![Run on Repl.it](https://repl.it/badge/github/JennaSys/replit_rtp_standalone)](https://repl.it/github/JennaSys/replit_rtp_standalone)

 To generate the development JavaScript bundle, run `. ./build-dev.sh` in the shell.
-After that, you can also run `npm run build` in the shell to generate the production JavaScript bundle.

-Running the repl will serve up the pre-generated JavaScript files.
+Running the repl will then serve up the generated JavaScript files.

 ### Setup
 The first time you run the `build-dev.sh` script, it will check for installed dependencies.
 If not found, it will do the following: